 The second best option is that you, your passenger, or an eyewitness can gather the car’s make, model, and color.
 Then, call the police, and proceed with the steps listed above.
 File a claim with your insurance company as soon as possible, and be sure to see a doctor.

 Through the police report and the investigation on behalf of each insurance company’s insurance adjuster, liability will be determined.
 Louisiana is a “pure comparative negligence” state, which means each driver involved in an accident is held financially responsible for the percentage to which he or she is deemed at fault.

 This is where hiring a personal injury attorney can be a crucial next step.
-An attorney will be able to review your case for free, evaluating the evidence and details to assess whether or not your percentage of liability is accurate.
+An attorney will be able to review your case for free.
+And evaluating the evidence and details to assess whether or not your percentage of liability is accurate.

-If you and your lawyer disagree with the insurance adjuster’s assessment of liability or with the settlement offered by the other insurance company, you can pursue legal action, such as a lawsuit.
+You and your lawyer may not agree with the insurance adjuster’s assessment of liability.
+Even the settlement offered by other insurance companies may differ.
+Then you can pursue legal action, such as a lawsuit.

 Being in a sideswipe car accident is scary, anxiety-inducing, and overwhelming.
 At Breaux Law Firm, we want to make your process of recovery painless and peaceful.
 Having been in business for decades, we know how important it is to treat our clients like family.

-And as a family-run business, we are determined to fight for our clients as if we were fighting for one of our own family members.
+It is our family-run business.
+So we are determined to fight for clients as if we were fighting for one of our own family members.
 If you’re unsure about what to do next, give us a call.
 Our reputation speaks for itself.
 We’re ready to fight for you.